hannahbrijit/AmatuerDataQuest/README.md

 Your suggestions, bug reports, and pull requests are welcome!
 Feel free to contribute, but remember, it's all fun and games until someone messes up the data cleaning. 😉

 # Contact
-If you have any questions, feel free to reach out to me.
+If you have any questions, feel free to reach out to me(drop a mail to hannahbrijit@gmail.com).
 But if you're a dataset trying to complain about being cleaned, sorry, I don't speak csv.